Nice to meet you! My name is Jenn

 As a budding herbalist, my relationship with the living world is always growing.
 Having long been curious about natural healing, it has been our home on rural Mayne Island and living the pandemic that has deeply rooted a greater desire to learn about and honour the natural world.
 Having studied The Work That Reconnects, Herbal Medicine and Permaculture, as well as living in contact with the green world in the most direct way of my life, has changed me irrevocably.
 My own healing journey from the depletion of early years mothering has been vastly shaped by my relationship with wise plant teachers.
 I seek to share this felt sense of connection, reverence and loving care through herbal teas, remedies and workshops.

 I am grateful to dwell with my family upon the traditional unceded territories of the W̱JOȽEȽP (Tsartlip) & W̱SÁNEĆ (Saanich) nations in the Salish Sea, on what is known as Mayne Island, BC, Canada.
 I work in homes, gathering places, retreat centers and sacred spaces, and travel as needed.

 As a lifelong learner, my fascination for group process, expressive arts, ceremony & transformative change have woven through my life in many ways.
 Currently, I am falling in love with plant medicine.

 For more information about my background and experience, please visit my LinkedIn Profile

-As we unfold into this new story for our world, our ability to release "the way things are done" - leaving space for exploration, reflection, imagination - can help guide us to new ways of being.
+As we unfold into this new story for ourselves and our world, our ability to release "the way things are done" - leaving space for exploration, reflection, imagination - can help guide us to new ways of being.

 and sacredness, where the whole is more than the sum of its parts.